skenderidis/f5-cis-lab/examples/crd/VirtualServer/Basic/README.md

 Try again with the examples below
 ```
-curl http://pools.f5demo.local/svc1 --resolve pools.f5demo.local:80:10.1.10.94
+curl http://pools.f5demo.local/svc1 --resolve pools.f5demo.local:80:10.1.10.92
-curl http://pools.f5demo.local/svc2 --resolve pools.f5demo.local:80:10.1.10.94
+curl http://pools.f5demo.local/svc2 --resolve pools.f5demo.local:80:10.1.10.92
 ```

-Verify that you traffic was forwarded to the right service depending on the path that was entered.
+Verify that the traffic was forwarded to the right service depending on the path that was entered.